91RhysG/91RhysG/README.md

 ### Hi there 👋
-🌱 I’m currently lead developer for Stoneshore.
+🌱 I’m currently learning and teaching.
 <!--
 **91RhysG/91RhysG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.